Dunwich (band): The 80s

 The first period of Dunwich projects lasts until 1992, with the productions of fours demo tapes, inspired mainly from Lovecraftian works.
 The first three demos has also the titles borrowed from Lovecraft's stories: The Dunwich Horror (1985), Horror at Red Hook (1988) and Morbid dance tale of Yog-Sothoth (1989).

-At that time the band lineup had only two fixed members: Claudio Nigris and Alessandro Vitanza at drums.
-Among other members in that period also Andy Menario, later in Martira.
+The group was initially formed by: the keyboardist Claudio Nigris, the only one who never left the Dunwich; the singer Max or Maeth from 1987 to 1992 (she eventually left to create her own group, the Blooding Mask); the drummer Fabiana del Vico and the bassist Paolo di Virgilio, both from 1985 to 1989 and Vincenzo Trasca, official guitarist from 1985 to 1988 but he continued working with the Dunwich as an external performer.
+In 1989 two new guitarists joined the group, Andy Maniero till 1992 (then he formed the Martiria) and Alessandro Vitanza till 1999.

 In 1991 Dunwich was on Main Stage at Arezzo Wave in 1991, they were also broadcast on VideoMusic, the Italian music television between '80s and '90s.